ebuchman/blog/content/posts/coins-history.md

 ## Melle, the Franks, and a False Dawn

-In the early 7th c, silver is found in Melle (western "France") and a mine opens.[^melle] The Merovingian Franks restart silver coinage in the form of the new denier.
+In the early 7th c, silver was found in Melle (western "France") and a mine was opened.[^melle] The Merovingian Franks restarted silver coinage in the form of the new denier.
 The triens was still being minted, a gold coin a bit bigger than an American dime, but now debased to only 1/3 gold.
 The new denier was modeled after the triens, but made of silver.
-Thus, if gold was twelve times as valuable as silver, the triens would be 12/3 times as valuable - so 4 of the new silver deniers were worth a triens.
-Since a solidus is defined as 3 triens, 12 deniers were worth a solidus.
-And 240 of these deniers could be cut from a pound weight of silver.[^triens] Hence the familiar ratio, 1 libra = 20 solidi = 240 deniers had emerged.
+If gold was twelve times as valuable as silver, a triens of 1/3 gold was worth 4 of the new silver deniers.
+So 12 deniers were worth a solidus.
+Since 240 of these deniers could be cut from a silver pound ,[^triens] we arrived at the familiar ratio, 1 libra = 20 solidi = 240 deniers had emerged.

-So here we have the relationship that will define moneys of account throughout Europe for centuries.
+So here we have the relationship that would define moneys of account throughout Europe for centuries.
 That 1 pound, libra, lira, livre was worth 20 solidus, soldo, sou, shilling, each of which was worth 12 deniers, pennies, pfennigs, pence.